sovity/edc-ce/docs/Backend/Management-API/secrets-api.md

 {% endcode %}

 - `@id`: Unique identifier (alias) for the secret.
-- `edc:value`: The updated secret value to be stored.
+- `value`: The updated secret value to be stored.

 ## Limitations
 - You cannot add json structures to the vault.
 This is necessary if you want to add AWS-S3 Credentials to the vault.